Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Proposed Method

-The shared reverse noise $\boldsymbol{\epsilon}_t$ leads us to the idea that we can recover data samples from the noisy distribution by obtaining it in the \wdp\ for samples $\mathbf{x}_0 \sim q(\mathbf{x})$ instead in its standard diffusion.
-The \wdp\ can be used to learn a watermark distribution with the task distribution together using only one diffusion model without leaking the watermark during the task sampling process. \begin{theorem} For samples $\mathbf{x}_0 \sim q(\mathbf{x})$, its \wdp\ with Equation.~\ref{eq: wdp} is exactly an MDP with the following configuration satisfied:
+The shared reverse noise $\boldsymbol{\epsilon}_t$ indicates that sampling from the data distribution learned by the WDP can be accomplished via the standard reverse diffusion process upon which it is based.
+Thus, we can only sample the watermark data when giving the reverse noise predicted by the WDP.
+This is achieved without affecting the task generation results when giving the reverse noise predicted by the standard diffusion process.
+To establish the optimization objective for learning a WDP, we connect the WDP with the MDP under specific configurations, detailed as follows \begin{theorem} For samples $\mathbf{x}_0 \sim q(\mathbf{x})$, the WDP defined by \cref{eq: wdp} is exactly an MDP in \cref{eq: mdp} with the following configuration satisfied:

-\end{theorem} The proof of Theorem.~\ref{theorem: wdp} can be found in Appendix.~\ref{appendix: proof}.
-It indicates that we can train the model $\model$ to learn a \wdp\ using the objective in Theorem.~\ref{theorem: mdp} for the MDP.
-Until here, we have completed the theoretical foundations and analysis of our proposed watermarking method.
+\end{theorem} The proof of \cref{theorem: wdp} can be found in Sec.7 in Appendix.
+It indicates that we can train the model $\model$ to learn a WDP using the objective in \cref{theorem: mdp} derived from the MDP under the specific configuration.
+With this, we have established the complete theoretical framework and analysis of our proposed WDM.